Geo-matching | Your Product Platform for Surveying, Positioning and Machine Guidance Join Geo-matching now!

-xNAV650
+xNAV650 GNSS/INS

 Small, Lightweight and Affordable Ins Ideal for Applications Where Payload Size and Weight Matter

-The xNAV650 is OxTS’ smallest (77 x 63 x 24 mm) and lightest (130 g) Inertial Navigation System (INS) yet.
+The xNAV650 is OxTS’ smallest (77 x 63 x 24 mm) and lightest (130 g) housed Inertial Navigation System (INS) yet.
 The device makes use of the latest cutting edge technology, to deliver the precision and reliability OxTS’ customers have come to expect.
 The xNAV650 provides surveyors with reliable and precise navigation data, even when budgets are limited.

 Description